BREED HISTORY

 Critical

-Conservation of the breed began on Arapawa Island in the 1970s when the New Zealand Forest Service concluded that the goats were damaging the Native Forest reserve and were to be eliminated.
-Betty and Walt Rowe inserted themselves literally and figuratively to prevent the eradication of the herd.
-In 1987 they established a 300-acre sanctuary at Aotea with 40 goats.
-Walt has since died.
-Betty continued to care for the herd and promote their well being until her death in May, 2008.
+Conservation of the Arapawa goat began in the 1970’s when the New Zealand Forest Service concluded that the goats were damaging the Native Forest reserve and were to be eliminated.
+Betty and Walt Rowe inserted themselves both literally and figuratively between the Forest Service and the goats to prevent eradication of the breed.
+In 1987 they established a 300 acre sanctuary at Aotea with 40 goats.
+After Walt’s death in 2002, Betty continued to care for the herd and promote their well being until her death in May 2008.
 The sanctuary continues the conservation work under the trusteeship of family members.
-More information is available on the International Arapawa Goat Association website, www.arapawagoats.com.
+(More information is available on the International Arapawa Goat Association website, www.arapawagoats.com)